pytest-dev/pytest-bdd/README.rst

     pytest -m "backend and login and successful"

 The feature and scenario markers are not different from standard pytest markers, and the ``@`` symbol is stripped out automatically to allow test selector expressions.
-If you want to have bdd-related tags to be distinguishable from the other test markers, use prefix like ``bdd``.
+If you want to have bdd-related tags to be distinguishable from the other test markers, use a prefix like ``bdd``.
 Note that if you use pytest ``--strict`` option, all bdd tags mentioned in the feature files should be also in the ``markers`` setting of the ``pytest.ini`` config.
 Also for tags please use names which are python-compatible variable names, eg starts with a non-number, underscore alphanumeric, etc. That way you can safely use tags for tests filtering.

 You can customize how tags are converted to pytest marks by implementing the